Database NoSQL | History, Examples, Types

 • Real-time applications need fast data processing.

-• Flexible data models where data structure may change frequently.
+• Flexible data models where the data structure may change frequently.

 • Scalable systems that need to grow easily with more data.

-• Distributed systems require data across multiple servers.
+• Distributed systems require data to be stored across multiple servers.

 nosql database, types of nosql database